juliaarapiraca/juliaarapiraca/README.md

 >You ask them for a d8!

-Born and raised in Salvador, Bahia - Brazil, I am a former English Teacher as a Second Language and in 2021 I decided to make a career transition to the technology area.
+<br>Born and raised in Salvador, Bahia - Brazil, I am a former English Teacher as a Second Language and in 2021 I decided to make a career transition to the technology area.
 Now I am a Junior FullStack Software Developer, a RPG player on my free time, and a geek all the time!
 I'm addicted to Critical Role, TV Shows, Movies and a few games as Terraria and Don't Starve Together, and classics like Pokemon, Super Mario and Sonic.
 I am also a dice hoarder goblin and I'm not ashamed of it!

 ```javascript
 const juliaArapiraca = {